iotaledger/wasp/contracts/rust/wasmlib/docs/Transfers.md

 // dispersion amounts.
 pub fn func_divide(ctx: &ScFuncContext) {

-    // Log the fact that we have initiated the 'divide' Func in the host log. ctx.log("dividend.divide");
+    // Log initiation of the 'divide' Func in the host log. ctx.log("dividend.divide");

     // Create an ScBalances map proxy to the total account balances for this